kgdunn/pid-book/univariate-review/univariate-review.rst

 .. _univariate_confidence_interval_t_distribution:

-Using the :math:`t`-distribution to calculate our confidence interval
+Using the t-distribution to calculate our confidence interval
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 But in R, we use the ``dt(x, df=...)`` function to give us the values of the :math:`t`-distribution for a given value of :math:`x` which has been computed with ``df`` degrees of freedom.
 We use the :math:`t`-distribution in calculations related to a sample *mean*, and it is the sample mean that we use as the :math:`z` value, on the :math:`x`-axis in the distribution.
 This is why the distribution is only a function of the degrees of freedom.